econnet/econ/do.rst

 Maximizing `cohesion`_ and minimizing coupling is a way to reduce interactions, i.e. work.
 The further down the lattice the less interaction.
-The bottom *econ* does the interaction with the outside market via a tested product.
+The *bottom econ* does the interaction with the market via a tested product.

 Interaction is done via content.
 An econ member is a content contributor.